 Gates open at 9 a.m.
 Admission is FREE’ – however donations are greatly accepted.

 If you are interested in exhibiting your craft at the Binder Twine Festival, please CLICK HERE to download the application form.
-It should be printed, completed and mailed to the address at the bottom of the form by no later than April 15th.
+It should be printed, completed and mailed to the address at the bottom of the form.
 Please note in particular, the Terms and Conditions.